 Thanks to a believable, creepy setting and interesting characters, the first issue of Gideon Falls does a great job establishing this world.
 There are big mysteries afoot, and knowing Lemire’s work readers can expect a complex, deeply personal story complimented by some detailed, gorgeous artwork.

-Gideon Falls #1 hits comic shops on March 7th, so go check it out!
+Gideon Falls #1 hits comic shops today, so go check it out!

 Final Score: 8.5/10